3×3 Eyes: Manga

 The English-language translation was originally published by Studio Proteus by Innovation Comics in 1991 (resulting in a five-issue miniseries), but in 1995 was published from the beginning by Dark Horse Comics after they purchased Studio Proteus, as well as serialized in Super Manga Blast! magazine.
 This release altered art to remove several instances of a "penis-like tentacle" emerging from a character's mouth in volume 2, this censorship was done with the approval of Yuzo Takada.
 A total of eight volumes were published between March 1, 1995, and May 5, 2004.

 Sequels

 A manga sequel, titled 3×3 Eyes: Genjū no Mori no Sōnansha (3×3EYES 幻獣の森の遭難者), began on Young Magazine Kaizokuban manga website (later renamed e Young Magazine in 2015) on December 26, 2014.
-The manga finished in August 2016 and was compiled into four volumes.
+The manga finished on August 12, 2016, and its chapters were collected in four volumes, released from June 27, 2015, to October 20, 2016.